burakemir/myhasher/README.md

 $ CARGO_BAZEL_REPIN=1 bazel sync --only=crate_index
 ```

-After that, it will be synced automatically.
+You also need to do this when the file is out of sync with `Cargo.toml` (when you change dependencies there).
-With dependencies synced, we can build like this:
+With the Bazel lockfile in sync, we can build like this:

 ```
 $ bazelisk build //:myhasher